-The Current local time shows the AWK-3131's system time when you open this web page.
-You can click on the Set Time button to activate the updated date and time parameters.
+Current local time shows the AWK-4121's system time when you open this web page.
+You can click on the Set Time button to activate the update after setting up the date and time parameters.
 An "(Updated)" string will appear to indicate that the change is complete.
 Local time settings will be immediately activated in the system without running Save and Restart.

-The AWK-3131 has a built-in real time clock (RTC).
-We strongly recommend that users update the Local time for the AWK-3131 after the initial setup or a long-term shutdown, especially when the network does not have an Internet connection for accessing the NTP server or there is no NTP server on the LAN.
+The AWK-4121 has a real-time clock (RTC).
+Users are strongly recommended to update the Local time for the AWK-4121 after initial setup or long-term shutdown, especially when the network does not have an Internet connection for accessing the NTP server or there is no NTP server on the LAN.